-You can now easily add new activities to vPlan yourself.
-Activities are the work to be done.
-From orders the activities are planned.
-Based on your setup, vPlan plans the activities in the right phase of the planning board.
+You can easily add new activities to vPlan yourself.
+These activities are linked to the orders and are planned.
+Based on the setup, vPlan plans the activities in the right phase of the plan board.

 Go to the Configuration menu and click on the Activities icon, as shown in the image below.

 You will now find an overview of existing activities.
 Activities that are included in your ERP will be shown on this page.
 To add a resource manually, click on the button Add activity, which can be found in the top right corner.